 STEP 2: CHOOSE THE SEASON FOR CYCLING TAIWAN (carefully!)

 When planning your trip, take the climate into consideration.
 The season makes a big difference in Taiwan.
 Summers are ultra humid and hot (with temperatures hovering around the low to mid-30s) and therefore are not really suitable for many outdoor activities, unless you really think you can handle these extreme conditions.

-The best period for biking in Taiwan is autumn and winter, with the most favorable weather from October to February.
+The best period for cycling Taiwan is autumn and winter, with the most favorable weather from October to February.
 The average temperature in winter ranges from 15 to 20°C across the island.
 The north is usually several degrees colder and wetter than the tropical south.
 Spring is also good, but the plum monsoon can bring more rain in late spring, and you might want to avoid Chinese New Year, when half the country seems to be on the roads.

 I cycled around Taiwan in November and the weather was prefect.
 But keep in mind, it is not uncommon to encounter some rain on the way in any season.
 So it is good to bring a rain jacket (or get one from 7/11).